-Following assessment of applications across the four categories, eight finalists will be selected to present to our audience on the evening of 15 August, 2019.
+Following assessment of applications across the four categories, we have selected the following finalists to present their work to us on the evening of 15 August, 2019.

-Of the eight finalists, only four will win the prize of $1,000 for their respective categories, with the runners-up receiving $500.
+Of these six finalists, only three will win the prize of $1,250 for their respective categories, with the runners-up receiving $750.
 The award is based on demonstration of the applicant’s excellence in scientific research, ability to communicate scientific information clearly and succinctly to an audience of scientists and members of the general public on their particular research field and to answer questions from the audience.

 Each of the short-listed candidates will be required to give a 15 minute oral presentation (10 minutes presentation, 5 minutes discussion) before a general audience of scientists and members at the Society.
 In addition to the merits of the methodology and significance of their scientific work, finalists will be judged on their ability to make their work accessible and interesting to an audience uninitiated in their field of endeavour.

 Winners will be announced at a special function following the presentations at the Royal Society of Victoria’s Hall.

 The presentations are open to fellow students, friends and families through invitation, as well as RSV Members and the general public through this registration service.

 The Biological Sciences (Non-human) prize is generously supported by donations from the family of previous Royal Society President, Edmund D Gill.
 We also gratefully acknowledge the generous support of Dr S Max Richards AM and Mrs Margaret R Richards across all categories.

 Date(s) - Thursday 15 August, 2019